rapidsai/rapids-examples/pycuda_cudf_integration/README.md

 ```

 ## When to use what?
-After reading the above, a question that may come to mind is when should you use `Pycuda`, `Cython` or any other alternatives that allow interfacing between `Python` and low-level `C` code? `Pycuda` is likely best used when the developer is looking for an easy and low overhead way of interfacing with a `CUDA` kernel for the purpose of accelerating an operation on their fixed length column data, as `Pycuda` allows the developer to access the power of GPU with little overhead.
+After reading the above, a question that may come to mind is when should you use `Pycuda`, `Cython` or any other alternatives that allow interfacing between `Python` and low-level `C` code? `Pycuda` is likely a good fit when the developer is looking for an easy and low overhead way of interfacing with a `CUDA` kernel for the purpose of accelerating an operation on their fixed width column data. `Pycuda` allows the developer to access the power of GPU with little overhead.
 On the other hand, if the developer is okay with a large amount of `Cython` overhead and requires the ability to execute host-level code, than building `Cython` bindings will likely be the more appropriate option.